 Competition team members are asked to participate in a one-week Company Intensive during the summer, in which the students work on all new choreography for the upcoming competition year and receive technical training in all forms of dance.

-Already accepted to a competition team?
-Please bring a check or cash or mail a check for your child’s company’s intensive fee (noted above) to Candace Sheppard or CSDA and need to be mailed to 4000 Massachusetts Ave., Apt.
+Already accepted to a CSDA competition team?
+Please bring a check or cash or mail a check for your child’s company’s intensive fee by June 1 (noted above) to Candace Sheppard or CSDA and need to be mailed to 4000 Massachusetts Ave., Apt.
 1130, Washington, DC 20016.
 Thank you and we’re looking forward to a great dance season!

 What are the Competition Team Attire/Costume Requirements?

 Competition students will be required to have the class and competition team attire and costumes for the choreographed piece(s) for which they are chosen.
 Company S students typically perform in one or two dances at competitions and require only one or two costumes.
-Company D will perform/compete in more than one dance requiring a minimum of one costume and Company A will perform/compete in more than one dance requiring a minimum of two costumes.
+Company D will perform/compete in more than one dance requiring a minimum of one costume and Company A will perform/compete in more than one dance requiring a minimum of one costume.

 How Many Competitions Do Students Participate In?

 CSDA realizes that the students and families cannot commit to constant competition weekends.
 Family and school come first.
-Therefore, we have a meeting in the Fall in which the coaches and parents decide on which competitions and dates work for the team as a whole.
-We typically choose between 3-4 competitions/year.
-Competition season begins in January, so depending on our selections, your child would compete 3-4 times from January-May, less than one competition/month.
+Therefore, we have a meeting at the start of Semester One in which the coaches and parents decide on which competitions and dates work for the team as a whole.
+We typically choose between 4-5 competitions/year.
+Competition season begins in January, so depending on our selections, your child would compete 4-5 times from January-May, less than one competition/month.
 The competitions are fun and educational for everyone!

 - Please block out the entire weekend of a competition.
-Although our team will likely only be competing one day, we won’t know the schedule until one week before the competition.
+We won’t know the schedule until one week before the competition.

-- Call time is one hour prior to stage/competition time.
+- Call time is one and one half hour prior to stage/competition time.
 All dancers must be in full performance hair, make-up and costume including accessories as well as fully stretched, hydrated and ready to take the stage.
-Competition schedules frequently run early and there are no “re-do” opportunities on competition day, if our time slot is missed.
+Competition schedules frequently run early and there are no “re-do” opportunities on competition day, if our scheduled time slot is missed.
 Only the director and designated faculty are authorized to direct the students at competitions, rehearsals and recitals.

 - Parents: To avoid unnecessary stress and make competitions a fun experience for your child, be prepared.
 Make sure all costume pieces, accessories, hairstyling tools and items, clean tights and dance shoes are ready and nail polish and personal jewelry are removed.
 Remember a pair of backup tights in the dance bag is a necessity.
 If your dancer is getting ready onsite, then plan to arrive at least an hour earlier than your call time.
 Remember, call time means being fully ready to perform, not arrival time.